cstone157/jupyter_datacamp/README.md

 # DataCamp Courses / Projects

-I wanted to save all the example code / projects from the datacamp courses, so here we are
+I wanted to save all the example code / projects from the datacamp courses, so here we are.
+X means a notebook that works and is finished and included.

 ## Skill Tracks
 ### Python Fundamentals